KOTORCommunityPatches/K1_Community_Patch/README.md

 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)

 ### JCarter426:
-* The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Several textures were missing shader data: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Sith fighter lasers were the wrong color: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Some stunt modules were missing geometry: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Various fixes on Korriban: [JC's Korriban: Back in Black for K1](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
+* Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
+* It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
 * Party members in stealth during the post-Leviathan scene were game breaking (workaround/partial fix) [ISSUE #9](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/9)
-* Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
 * Sand People disguises would misbehave if the player used the rapid transit system or loaded from a save while disguised (with insight provided by Salk & A Future Pilot) [ISSUE #6](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/6)
-* It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
+* Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (reported by ebmar) [ISSUE #49](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/49)
 * Xor refused to show up for the second encounter unless the player used the rapid transit system (and thanks to Salk for a second opinion) [ISSUE #29](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/29)
+* A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
+* Dia was a member of the attacking with fists club, despite threatening to cut the player (reported by DarthParametric)
+* Several aliens were very low-quality: [JC's Dense Aliens](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
+* Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
 * The appearance of Casus’ body didn’t suit him or the conditions of his death (suggested by DarthParametric)
 * The Dead Settler quest had several bugs and it was possible to miss out on some items depending on if and when it was triggered
-* Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
-* Several aliens were very low-quality: [JC's Dense Aliens](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
 * The player was briefly visible before the game was supposed to actually start
-* Dia was a member of the attacking with fists club, despite threatening to cut the player (reported by DarthParametric)
-* A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
-* Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (reported by ebmar)

 ### Kainzorus Prime:
 * Focus and proficiency feat icons are switched: [[KotOR] Fixed Proficiency/Focus Feat Icons 1.0](http://deadlystream.com/forum/files/file/421-kotor-fixed-proficiencyfocus-feat-icons/)